GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/overview.rst

-These panes show the overview of the trace and the system.
+These panes show the overview of the scene and the system.

 Summary
 -------
-The summary pane presents a high-level view of the acceleration structures in a trace.
+The summary pane presents a high-level view of the acceleration structures in a scene.
 If dispatches was specified when taking a capture, the dispatches that shot rays will also be shown.

 At the top, a small table will show the number of acceleration structures by type and if there are any acceleration structures that are empty or missing.

-* **Total TLASes** is the total number of top-level acceleration structures in the trace.
+* **Total TLASes** is the total number of top-level acceleration structures in the scene.

-* **Total BLASes** is the total number of bottom-level acceleration structures in the trace.
+* **Total BLASes** is the total number of bottom-level acceleration structures in the scene.

 * **Empty BLASes** is the number of BLASes which have no geometry data.

-* **Missing BLASes** is the number of instances which contain a reference to a BLAS that isn't present in the trace file.
+* **Missing BLASes** is the number of instances which contain a reference to a BLAS that isn't present in the scene file.

 * **Inactive instances** is the number of instances which either have a null handle in place of their BLAS reference or have an instance mask of 0x0.
 This does not exactly match the DirectX 12 and Vulkan specification definitions of inactive instances in which an instance mask of 0x0 is not considered inactive.
-The reason for this is that the driver internally converts inactive instances to have an instance mask of 0x0 so they are indistinguishable in the trace file.
+The reason for this is that the driver internally converts inactive instances to have an instance mask of 0x0 so they are indistinguishable in the scene file.

 The **Total memory** is the memory used for all the acceleration structures.

-The **TLAS list** shows a list of all Top-level acceleration structures in the trace.
+The **TLAS list** shows a list of all Top-level acceleration structures in the scene.
 It is split into several sections:

 * The left section shows a high level diagram of the TLAS, showing the number of instances and BLASes.
 Also shown is the memory used by the TLAS and the total